anoopkcn/split-jump.nvim/README.md

 ## Features

 - Seamless navigation between Neovim splits and tmux panes
-- Configurable save behavior when switching between panes
 - Optional preservation of tmux zoom state
 - Optional wrapping prevention when navigating
-- Default keymaps that can be enabled/disabled

 ## Installation